Open Accessibility Menu

 our Primary Care Provider While Staying in the Hospital

-While your primary care physician acts as your regular point of contact for nearly all of your medical needs, their busy schedules make it impossible for them to facilitate every aspect of your care while in the hospital.
+While your primary care physician acts as your regular point of contact for nearly all of your medical needs, their busy schedules make it impossible for them to facilitate every aspect of your care while in the health system.
 This is why many hospitals assign patients a hospitalist.
-A hospitalist is essentially a primary care provider that exclusively cares for patients in the hospital.
+A hospitalist is essentially a primary care provider that exclusively cares for patients in the health system.

 Hospital care often requires patients to see a variety of medical professionals, which can be an overwhelming experience.
 To help alleviate any concerns, your assigned hospitalist will coordinate between the various providers so that you fully understand your inpatient care. .